American Airlines A321 First Class Review

 (someone of average height) and allows the window seat passengers (1A&F) to get by the aisle passenger without them having to get up.
-Seats 1 D&F have a small angled footrest against the wall.
+Seats 1 D&F have a small, angled footrest against the wall.
 Interestingly, according to AA, the 32B’s have 39 inches of pitch while the 321’s have 36″ and neo's 37", but SeatGuru has the 32B’s at 38″ (the B737’s were 40-42″).
 Some of the 321’s have more room in the bulkhead than the 32B’s and again, some don’t.
 I feel SeatGuru is more accurate.
 American’s B737’s have the most leg room of the Big Three’s First Class (AA is reducing the seat pitch on the B737's with updated cabins), while the 32B may have an inch or two more.
 At 36″ the 321 would be considered the lower end of pitch for US Carriers.
 The only plus any of the USAir seats I flew on was a few had a storage area under the center armrest (I did fly on an A319 last week that had a power plug in this storage area).
 The overhead bin, lights, and vents are basically the same on all aircraft.
 Like most newer jets, the bins have enough room to easily place a standard roller-board suitcase.
-The Neo's overheads are very big.
+The Neo's overheads are even bigger.

 As much as there is a difference in the travel experience in First between the 32B & the 321’s there is even more traveling in Economy Class.
 Outside the bulkhead and exit row, the 321’s do not have American’s Main Cabin Extra, whereas, the 32B’s and neo's do have MCE.
 I don't really consider the exit row or bulkhead on the old USAir planes as MCE because the armrest does not raise and the seats are more narrow then a regular Economy seat and therefore, not as comfortable as the MCE seats.
 The 321’s seats and interiors have also been updated so I am not sure why American decided not to make these aircrafts and their products equal.